 Great World

 Now we’re suddenly in the land of condos.
-Great World sits in the wealthy area of River Valley, and there’s not much to do here besides visit the Great World shopping center or go for a walk along the Singapore River.
+Great World sits in the wealthy area of River Valley, and there’s not much to do here besides visit the Great World shopping mall or go for a walk along the Singapore River.

 If you have a few minutes (or a few hours), a walk along the river is a great way to spend a bit of time — you can meander all the way down to Marina Bay.
 Or you can spend time reading the advertisements in the station that hearken back to the day when Great World was one of Singapore’s busiest entertainment hubs.